animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 I kept choosing "down," so much so that I tried to keep my chakras open by force to evacuate/abort(?) every last energy left, by every means I could, that was in line with what the threats against my mom, in my fear and intuition, were commanding me.
 But these commands were a delusion.
 What wasn't a delusion was my ability, since starting meditating, to bend those energies, acutely, from the alignment of my body with the weather so that it didn't shiver, to the Kundalini that moved in three directions, three axes (not just up and down, but between heart, back of neck, and forehead) across my body.

+> [!WARNING]
+> As this was happening, somebody named Tayler was being sexually assaulted by her bald Jewish husband who had kidnapped her to New Orleans.

 The "circumcision" and brook-jumping "baptism" could all be interpreted as spiritual birth/rebirth, the throat sensations and tongue swallowing perhaps as Kundalini "rising," characterized in Hinduism as "spiritual awakening" and often warned as [characteristic in potential symptoms to psychosis](https://youtu.be/CFtsHf1lVI4?si=c7HOzpchsB2NeP1-), and the resurrection vision as an unfortunate reality that only concluded around the time that same wheelchair-bound individual had a psychosis revolving around a delusional fear about his own mother dying, and died, in his 50s, that subsequent year, perhaps also with no prior history of mania or psychosis.

+> [!NOTE]
+> Further injustices, combined with the hair loss, will socially and medically alienate me worse than had I myself assumed his handicaps, hygiene, and alcoholism, and committed his crimes.
+In other words, the resurrection vision came true, in my status and health in society.
+More than that, my recovery from those injustices only began around the time when [he died in a psychosis revolving around, as my mom learned, fear of his mom dying](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md), in the subsequent year, also with no previous history of mania or psychosis to my knowledge, a 50-something year old man who lived in an apartment unit next door diagonally across from ours, and [not the last immediate neighbor in our apartment floor, in a manner pertaining to me, to go into a psychosis](https://github.com/animal-tree/SuspiciousnessofSynchronicitiesAndParanoia/blob/main/Does-anyone-else-think-this-is-proof-of-God%3F.md), as this book will gradually unfold.

 By chance, this psychosis happened from the morning of Christmas Eve to the morning/night of Christmas day, 2018 when the ambulance found me.
 By chance, since my only reason for doing this was fear that my mom's life was in danger, and whether it was a Christian holiday or not was irrelevant to me since my family is Jewish by ethnicity and was secular.